 How much noise will the facilities produce?

 When operating, the pumps will be approximately as loud as a conversation between two people.
 Bellevue city code dictates that, when running, the generator shall be quieter than a vacuum cleaner when heard at the property line.
-The project team will include noise-buffering features in the design plan to provide quieter performance than required by code and to minimize disturbance to neighbors and park users.
+The project team included noise-buffering features in the design plan to provide quieter performance than required by code and to minimize disturbance to neighbors and park users.

 How can the community be involved in the project?